-Once you’ve been the victim of a broadside crash, the trauma sticks with you.
+Once you’ve been the victim of a broadside collision, the trauma sticks with you.
 You feel nervous when you think cars are coming at you from all directions.
 There’s always a chance that one of them will miss a stop sign, run a red light, or refuse to yield to your right of way.

 Bad drivers often make selfish, reckless decisions like these.
 They ignore speed limits, and instead of slowing down as a traffic signal transitions from green to yellow, some drivers ram the gas pedal to make it through even faster.
 They make you and everyone else in the intersection a victim of their negligence.
-By the time you notice the errant vehicle, it’s often too late to avoid a broadside crash, and the serious and catastrophic injuries can change your life forever.
+By the time you notice the errant vehicle, it’s often too late to avoid a broadside crash, the serious, catastrophic injuries can change your life forever.

 Intersections: Planned Points of Conflict

 When discussing broadside accidents, you can’t avoid talking about intersections.
 Most side-impact accidents occur in intersections because a perpendicular flow of cars creates the perfect position for one to crash into the side of another.
 In fact, the Federal Highway Administration describes intersections as “planned points of conflict.”

 City planners, engineers, and architects put a lot of thought into roads and intersections.
 They design and build them to promote and control interaction among vehicles, trucks, bicycles, and pedestrians.
 To accommodate the anticipated traffic, they enhance most intersections with signals, signs, and pavement markings.
 Unfortunately, even the most ingenious safety controls, traffic signals, and signs can’t stop the inevitable mistakes drivers will make, and intersection collisions still occur every day.

 Broadside Accidents and Intersections

 A broadside accident is also known as a “T-Bone,” side-impact, or right-angle collision.
 All of these refer to accidents where the front of one vehicle crashes into the side of another vehicle.
 That sounds simple enough, but here are the facts:

 - A side-impact crash occurs when one vehicle hits another at any point along the side of the vehicle.